GesJeremie/Gotham-documentation/README.md

 # We add an error message for this rule
-Validator::error 'equal', 'The value of the field :attribute must equal to :value'
+Validator::error 'equal', 'The value of the field :attribute must equal to :option0'

 ```